How to Crochet Popcorn Stitch + 17 Popcorn Stitch Patterns

 This Irish Rose Crochet Flower is a beautiful floral crochet pattern than can be used for so many different crochet projects.

-Make this adorable Popcorn Baby Blanket for that expectant mother.
+Make this adorable Popcorn Baby Blanket for any expectant mother you know.
+They'll adore it and so will baby!

 Use a free crochet pattern like this one to make a beautiful bumpy popcorn crochet scarf.